 Research and Teaching

 Reis Biological Station can accommodate several concurrent classes and research projects.

 The research building contains an air-conditioned lab and classroom.
-The lab is equipped with Mac and Windows-based computers, balances, fume hood, pH meters, dissolved oxygen meters and other useful scientific instruments.
+The lab is equipped with Mac and Windows-based computers, balances, a fume hood, pH meters, dissolved oxygen meters and other useful scientific instruments.
 A wide array of equipment for field work — from plankton nets to light traps — is also available.
-The classroom has both dissecting and phase contrast microscopes, a plant dryer and small herbarium.
+The classroom has both dissecting and phase contrast microscopes, a plant dryer and a small herbarium.
 Classes are also taught in an open-air shelter during warmer summer months.